ryanczm/Analytic-Musings/notes/fa/fa.md

     * Problem is, need to factor how good the replacement is: aka Nico Gonzalez in for Rodri = no problem.
 Madueke in for Saka = disaster.
 * **Manager H2H feature**
     * Some kind of H2H manager score based on past fixtures over a long period with the same team.
-    * hypothesis being certain managers just tactically have each others number.
+    * Hypothesis being certain managers just tactically have each others number.
     * This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
+    * We know for example Pep has Arteta's number at the Etihad.
+How does this relate to the home and away feature?
 * **Referee feature**
     * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.
 * **Informed fan feature**
     * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
+    * The problem is filtering out emotional sentiment to tactical opinions.
+And then you have opposing fan predictions.
+How do you filter the smart fans from the dumb ones?
+Especially on reddit, where upvotes go to the most popular opinion, not the "best".
+Maybe... the most downvoted opinions have the best predictive power?
+Stuff nobody wants to hear.

 In terms of **football tropes** we see often: